ialbert/genescape-central/README.md

 The subtree coloring is meant to help you understand the level of detail and the specificity of the functional terms you visualize.

 Numbers such as 1/4 mean how many genes in the input carry that function.

+## Reducing the tree size

+The tree can get huge, even for a small number of genes.

+You can reduce the size of the tree by filtering for a pattern in the functions or by visualizing functions that occur in a minimum number of genes.

 ## Command line usage